swannodette/baduk/_posts/2016-01-08-hello-baduk.markdown

 your losing games.

 I play a couple of games a week on KGS and I have 3-4 games going at a time on DGS.
-If find that this is enough to keep me busy and if I'm studying my game keep on improving anyhow.
+I find that this is enough to keep me busy and if I'm hitting the books and watching commentary, my game keeps on improving anyhow.

 ## Conclusion